CUBICinfinity/M335_Greene_Jim_/Case_Study_06/Case_Study_06.md

                     ifelse(ProjectTitle %in% quick_service_type | ProjectTitle %in% quick_service_names, "Quick Service Restaurant",
                     ifelse(SqFt >= 4000 , "Full Service Restaurant",
                     ifelse(SqFt < 4000, "Quick Service Restaurant", "Unknown")))))))
-# I did not know how to define "NEW" constructions, when all are from 2008 or 2009.
+# I did not know how to define "NEW" constructions; all are from 2008 or 2009.

 edificios <- edificios %>%
   filter(Type != "Food_Beverage_Service") %>%